 - IEL Tip Sheets

 - STEAM (science, technology, engineering, arts, and mathematics) learning activities provide opportunities for young children to develop skills across developmental domains.
-This resource list provides IEL resources and additional sources of high-quality, interactive activity ideas for young children.
+The resource list Explore STEAM with Young Children provides IEL resources and additional sources of high-quality, interactive activity ideas for young children.

-- When planning activities for young children, it is important to consider the process and how young children develop skills.
-Three-dimensional art can expand upon ideas and skill development by exploring design properties in new ways.
-Read the three linked blog posts for more details.
+- When planning activities for young children, it is important to consider the process, as illustrated in the blog Make Art a Part of Every Day: Focus on the Process.
+The blog Scribbling as Early Steps to Reading and Writing describes how children develop skills. and how young children develop skills.
+Three-dimensional art can expand upon ideas and skill development by exploring design properties in new ways, as outlined in Challenge Young Artists to Create in Three Dimensions.

 - Early childhood classrooms often include children with diverse abilities, experiences, and backgrounds.
 IEL has developed lesson plans for several IELDS benchmarks that show possible adaptations that can be made to include all children.
-The adapted lesson plans related to the arts include helping children describe or respond to creative work and using creative arts for self-expression.
+The Arts Lesson Addressing Benchmark 25.B.ECa and The Arts Lesson Addressing Benchmark 26.B.ECa emphasize helping children describe or respond to creative work and using creative arts for self-expression.

 - IEL’s benchmark videos demonstrate how various IELDS benchmarks are met.
-Children can draw a friend, paint a fence, draw a garden, paint with straws, and draw a wheel while gaining important skills and exploring visual arts.
+Children can draw a friend (Drawing a Friend), paint a fence (Mila Paints the Fence), draw a garden (Roland Draws a Garden), paint with straws (Straw Painting), and draw a wheel (Bethany Draws a Wheel), while gaining important skills and exploring visual arts.

 - IELDS benchmarks can be addressed through lesson plans, adapted for children with disabilities.
 Here are two examples: